jainsambhav91/major-studio-1/README.md

       This is the UNU WIDER dataset that summarizes the Gini Index for all countries across time.

     - [Tax Revenue as percentage of GDP - Table 11] (http://hdr.undp.org/sites/default/files/hdr_2015_statistical_annex.pdf)
+      Countries that are more dependent on natural resources may tend to have a lower tax revenue as a percentage of GDP since the economic power and control will be in the hands of a few.
+To test this hypothesis I would like to compare the resource dependence of countries with the tax collection percentage.

     - [Transparency International Corruption Perception Index] (http://files.transparency.org/content/download/1857/12438/file/CPI2014_DataBundle.zip)
       With the Political Rights Score, I would also like to see if the corruption measures of the resource-dependent nations are worse that those of less resource-dependent nations.